Ay-mi/PillPal/README.md

 - To alert the user when the pill stock has depleted (acheived though the app)

 ### Challenges:
+- To design the mechanical structure of the dispenser
 - To set the servo delay so only one pill is dispensed at a time
-- To design the mechanical structure of the dispenser

-### Final Design
+### Final Design:
 <img src = "https://github.com/user-attachments/assets/eb905103-7b35-48b6-9141-aad5d06a5376" width=250>
 <img src = "https://github.com/user-attachments/assets/526f50a4-a810-4f82-9463-18996fb3f8d3" width=250>
 <br></br>